Chedi Club At Tanah Gajah

 Children are welcome to come and stay at the Chedi Club where every care is taken that families have a truly relaxing stay.
 The club can provide car seats for transfers, children's DVDs, high chairs, cots, children's menus and babysitting.

 The Club Lounge and The Restaurant provide a unique venue for cocktails, afternoon tea and dinner overlooking the paddy fields.
 The Bird Lounge is a great place for drinks and in villa dining options are extensive as are romantic private dining venues around the estate.
 There is a 35 meter swimming pool, tennis court, yoga studio, state of the art gym and serene spa overlooking the verdant fields.

 A complimentary limousine service can take you to and from Ubud when you feel like exploring the many galleries, shops, restaurants and cafes.
 Other activities include cookery classes, yoga and meditation, nearby golf, cycling tours, weekly cultural performances, trekking and rafting.

 Location & Directions

-The Chedi Club at Tanah Gajah is located just three kilometers from the center of Ubud, surrounded by lush greenery and verdant rice fields.
+The Chedi Club at Tanah Gajah is located just 3km from the center of Ubud, surrounded by lush greenery and verdant rice fields.